apresdev/apres-terraform/modules/aws/ecs/README.md

 * Fargate and EC2 Deployment
 * Creation of a Load Balancer - Network or Application - to load balance traffic to the service.
 * SSL termination on the load balancer
+* Access logs for the load balancer, see the [Load Balancer Access Logs](#load-balancer-access-logs) section for details.

 If setting up an ECS cluster with API Gateway in front, you will want:
 * An NLB - set var.load_balancer_type to `network` since API Gateway can only talk to an NLB.